jwcobb/ticketevolution-php-dataloaders/CONTRIBUTING.md

 ## Submitting Changes

 * Push your changes to a topic branch in your fork of the repository.
-* Submit a pull request to the repository in the puppetlabs organization.
+* Submit a pull request to the repository in the TeamOneTickets organization.
-* Update your Redmine ticket to mark that you have submitted code and are ready for it to be reviewed.
+* Update your Issue to mark that you have submitted code and are ready for it to be reviewed.
   * Include a link to the pull request in the ticket

 # Syntax